John S. Park

 Faculty Affiliate, Project on Managing the Atom, Harvard Kennedy School's Belfer Center for Science and International Affairs

-Dr. Park previously worked at Goldman Sachs, where he specialized in U.S. military privatization financing projects.
-Prior to that, he was the the project leader of the North Korea Analysis Group at the Harvard Kennedy School.
-He worked in Goldman Sachs on two occasions, where he was first involved in the M&A Advisory Group in Hong Kong and then later specialized in U.S. military privatization financing projects.
-He has also worked for the Boston Consulting Group's Financial Services Practice in Seoul.
+Dr. Park worked at Goldman Sachs, where he specialized in U.S. military privatization financing projects.
+Prior to that, he was the project leader of the North Korea Analysis Group at the Belfer Center.
+He earlier worked in Goldman Sachs's M&A Advisory Group in Hong Kong and the Boston Consulting Group's Financial Services Practice in Seoul.

 NBR's Network of Experts